Thulium-Drake/ansible-strings/README.md

 3. After running the script, a `README.md` file will be generated in the same directory.

 ## Example File
-Below is an example of a `defaults/main.yml` file with the special comment tags used by this script:
+Below is an example of a `defaults/main.yml` file with the special comment tags used by this script, you can see the result [here](EXAMPLE.md).

 ```yaml
 ---